dev-cycles/contextive/docs/adr/0007-release-strategy.md

 ### General Context

 * Processes that require manual steps are likely to be inconsistently executed
-* There is a preference to invest time in developing software unique to Contextly and leveraging existing systems and tools for common/generic functionality
+* There is a preference to invest time in developing software unique to Contextive and leveraging existing systems and tools for common/generic functionality
 * There is currently no need for a pre-release or beta channel (this may change in the future)

 ## Decision Drivers